Qantas Will Refurbish 10 Airbus A330s

 What will the Qantas A330 cabin refurbishment involve?

-The A330-200s configured for short-haul operations are particularly starting to show their age, and currently have no seat-back in-flight entertainment screens in the Economy cabin.
+The A330-200s configured for short-haul operations are particularly starting to show their age at the moment, and currently have no seat-back in-flight entertainment screens in the Economy cabin.
 Instead, iPads loaded with movies and TV shows – but no moving map – are offered to Economy passengers.
 There’s also only one toilet in Business Class.

 Despite this, these jets are often used on flights up to 8 hours long from Australia to Singapore, Indonesia and the Philippines.